pkibbey/projects-radar/PROJECT_INTELLIGENCE.md

       "description": "The project utilizes TypeScript and Next.js, indicating a modern and potentially well-structured codebase.
 Reviewing the code quality and testing practices is recommended."
     },
     {
-      "title": "AI Integration: AI Provider Configuration",
+      "title": "AI Integration: LM Studio Connectivity",
-      "description": "The dashboard supports both LM Studio and OpenAI as AI providers.
-Verify the chosen provider is properly configured and that API keys (if applicable) are securely stored."
+      "description": "The dashboard relies on a locally running LM Studio instance.
+Ensure the OpenAI-compatible server is reachable at the configured URL."
     }
   ],
   "actions": [